Jonathan J. Lerner

 Corporate, Securities and Commercial Litigation

 Jonathan J. Lerner’s practice emphasizes federal court litigation, including securities, corporate and commercial litigation, as well as matters involving commercial arbitration.
-Mr. Lerner has played a leading role in many of Skadden, Arps’ most significant cases.
-He is ranked by Chambers USA as one of New York City’s top lawyers in both general and securities litigation and nationally as one of the top lawyers in securities litigation, and is listed in The Best Lawyers in America both in “bet-the-company” litigation and in commercial litigation.
+Mr. Lerner has played a leading role in many of Skadden’s most significant cases.
+He is ranked by Chambers USA as one of New York City’s top lawyers in both general and securities litigation and nationally as one of the top lawyers in securities litigation, and is listed in The Best Lawyers in America.

 Mr. Lerner has served as lead defense counsel in some of the most significant and highly visible securities class actions in the country, including in multibillion-dollar litigations against Cendant, McKesson HBOC and DaimlerChrysler.
 In 2010, after obtaining a dismissal for Star Gas Partners, L.P. of a federal securities class action in the United States District Court for the District of Connecticut, and successfully arguing the appeal in the Second Circuit Court of Appeals, he secured a ruling imposing legal fees as Rule 11 sanctions on lead plaintiffs’ counsel.
 Also in 2010, as lead counsel for Cano Petroleum, Inc., Mr. Lerner successfully argued in the U.S. Court of Appeals for the Fifth Circuit for affirmance on the rule dismissing a securities class action in the United States District Court for the Northern District of Texas.
 Mr. Lerner also is serving as lead counsel to Heartland Industrial Partners, LP in the defense of a securities class action and other cases arising out of its ownership interest in Collins & Aikman Corp.
 He was lead trial counsel for DaimlerChrysler AG in its resounding victory in the trial of the multibillion-dollar securities fraud action filed by Kirk Kerkorian’s Tracinda Corporation in the United States District Court for the District of Delaware over the 1998 merger of Daimler and Chrysler.
 Mr. Lerner’s victory for DaimlerChrysler was named the “Top Defense Win of 2005” by The National Law Journal.